rudrajit15/rudrajit15.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
 I am a **research scientist** at **Google Research**.
-I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning (ML), especially under data-centric constraints such as restricted data access (e.g., due to privacy), poor data quality, computational limits imposed by large-scale data, and beyond.
+Right now, I work on post-training and agentic-style inferencing with Google's foundation models.
+On the academic side, I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning (ML), especially under data-centric constraints such as restricted data access (e.g., due to privacy), poor data quality, computational limits imposed by large-scale data, and beyond.
 In general, I like to develop theoretically grounded ML algorithms.

 I obtained my PhD in Computer Science from UT Austin, advised by Prof. Sujay Sanghavi and Prof. Inderjit S. Dhillon.
 Before that, I received the B.Tech. and M.Tech. degrees in Electrical Engineering from IIT Bombay.
 Here, I worked with Prof. Subhasis Chaudhuri and received the Undergraduate Research Award.